dan-kc/dotfiles/README.md

 ## TODO

 - Add autoinstall script to homebrew
-- Configure lsp such that emmet is last suggested
 - Change 'proj' function to cd into directory
 - zsh auto suggestions